The history of THC

-THC, also known as tetrahydrocannabinol, is the main psychoactive compound found in the cannabis plant.
-With a history dating back thousands of years, cannabis has been used by humans for both medicinal and recreational purposes.
-Its cultivation and medicinal use can be traced back to ancient civilizations such as China, Egypt, and Greece.
+THC, or tetrahydrocannabinol, is the primary psychoactive compound in the cannabis plant.
+With a history spanning thousands of years, cannabis has been used by humans for both medicinal and recreational purposes.
+Records of its cultivation and use date back to ancient civilisations, including those in China, Egypt, and Greece.

-In the 19th century, cannabis was introduced to Europe for medicinal purposes by scholars and physicians, leading to its growing popularity.
-The structure of THC was determined in Israel in 1964, which paved the way for advancements in understanding the endocannabinoid system.
+By the 19th century, cannabis was introduced to Europe for medicinal applications by scholars and physicians, contributing to its rising popularity.
+In 1964, researchers in Israel identified the structure of THC, a discovery that opened the door to greater insights into the endocannabinoid system.

 Key takeaways

-- The legal status of THC and cannabis has evolved over time, with some countries decriminalizing or legalizing it for various uses.
+• The legal status of THC and cannabis has evolved over time, with some countries decriminalising or legalising it for various uses.

 Discovery of THC

-The history of THC dates back thousands of years, with its discovery and cultivation originating in ancient Central Asia.
+The history of THC stretches back thousands of years, with its origins in the early discovery and cultivation of cannabis in Central Asia.

-Cannabis, a plant rich in THC, was first used by humans around 12,000 years ago, and its cultivation spread across different regions.
-Ancient civilizations in China, Egypt, and Greece recognized the medicinal properties of cannabis and incorporated it into their traditional practices.
+Evidence shows that cannabis, a plant rich in THC, was used by humans as far back as 12,000 years ago, with its cultivation gradually spreading to different regions.
+Ancient civilisations such as those in China, Egypt, and Greece recognised its value and integrated cannabis into their traditional practices.

 Evolution of cannabis cultivation and medicinal use